 Here’s a quick reference: – .pptx – Editable presentation – .ppsx – Slideshow view only – .potx – Template format – .pdf – Uneditable print/view format – .mp4/.wmv – Video format

 Understanding these formats helps you make smarter choices when saving, sharing, or presenting your content.
 Always choose the format that aligns with your presentation’s goal.
+For example, if your goal is collaboration, PPTX is your go-to.
+For final delivery, PPSX ensures a smooth viewer experience.
+For brand consistency, POTX is essential.
+And if you want your content to be widely accessible, PDF or MP4 might be the best choice.

 Final Tip